1st Avenue Improvements

 - 6th Street west of 1st Avenue is closed between 1st Avenue and the Baymont Inn & Suites driveway (see Phase 2 – Stage 1 in Resources: "Project map and construction phases").
 Information about impacted Coralville Transit routes and stops is available at www.coralville.org/transit.

-- The inner left turn lane on eastbound 5th Street approaching 1st Avenue is closed until further notice to simplify the merging of 5th Street traffic turning left onto northbound 1st Avenue.
+- The inner left turn lane on eastbound 5th Street approaching 1st Avenue is closed to simplify the merging of 5th Street traffic turning left onto northbound 1st Avenue.

 Current & Upcoming Work*

-- Complete storm sewer installation south of the CRANDIC Railroad crossing.
+- Begin building storm sewer intake tops and grading for sidewalk south of the railroad crossing.

 How to Merge Efficiently on 1st Avenue